sydney0zq/projfog/release/README.txt

     NOTE: These scipt are all in `utils` folder, you may need to copy them to PROJECT ROOT directory

-3. Run `python3 `

-4. Run `python3 resnet18_avg.py` to get our classifier
+3. Run `python3 resnet18_avg.py` to get our classifier

-5. Run `python3 eval_resnet18_avg.py` to check the accuracy of our classifier
+4. Run `python3 eval_resnet18_avg.py` to check the accuracy of our classifier

 NOTE: This model is affined to ResNet18, which is an amazing model in Computer Vision area.